-Meghan Markle, Kate Middleton & Princess Diana's Royal Marriages Were So Different
+Meghan Markle, Kate Middleton & Princess Diana Approached Royal Marriage So Differently

 With royal wedding fever still going strong, lots of people are comparing the royal nuptials of today to the ones of years' past.
 There’s absolutely no question that the British monarch’s views on marriage have evolved, modernized, and loosened up quite a bit in less than half a century.
 And Meghan Markle, Kate Middleton, and Princess Diana’s royal marriages have all proven that.